 Starting the conversation

-The goal of the fundraiser is to raise $10,000 to help relaunch the Ending the Silence program of the National Alliance for Mental Illness (NAMI) in San Mateo County and bring mental health and suicide prevention education to local schools.
+The initial goal of the fundraiser was to raise $10,000.
+Now that we've met $10k, our goal is to reach $20,000 to help relaunch the Ending the Silence program of the National Alliance for Mental Illness (NAMI) in San Mateo County and bring mental health and suicide prevention education to local schools.
 The purpose of the NAMI Ending the Silence program is to end the stigma around mental health and educate youth on the warning signs of mental health conditions as well as what steps they should take to find support for themselves or their friends.
 The program will involve presentations and events at Bay Area middle school and high school communities, where young adults who have recovered from their mental illness will share their stories to inspire, spread hope, and start a conversation.
 Teens will have the opportunity to ask questions and gain understanding of an often misunderstood topic.
 Through dialogue, we can end the stigma around mental health and empower our Bay Area youth to speak up when they need help.

 The Lau Family posing for a photo at the 2021 Photoshoot-Fundraiser